snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_25-NetPortOptions.md

 ## NetPortOptions

 Function to configure a connection's Port settings.
-The use of this API is contingent upon the use of the CreateNetworkConnection and NetConnect APIs.
+The use of this API is contingent upon the use of the [CreateNetworkConnection][1] and [NetConnect][2] APIs.
 Connections are created using the CreateNetworkConnection API and Connections are made using the NetConnect API.
 This API should not be invoked during OnDriverInit.

 ###### Available from 2.8.0